sr99622/libonvif/README.md

 Stream analysis can potentially place significant burden on system resources.
 Motion detection and Audio Amplitude analysis have very little load.
 Audio Frequency analysis does present a moderate load which may be an issue for lower powered systems.
 Yolox is by far the most intensive load and will limit the number of streams it can process.
 A GPU is recommended for Yolox, as a CPU only system will be able to process maybe one or two streams at the most.

 If a system is intended for GPU use with yolox, it is advised to connect the monitor of the host computer to the motherboard output of the CPU integrated graphics chip.
 This has the effect of reducing memory transfers between CPU and GPU, which are a source of latency.

+GPU cards with PCIe 4 compatability will outperform those designed for PCIe 3.
+Note that not all cards utilize the full 16 lanes of the bus.
+GPU cards with 16 lanes will outperform those with only 8 lanes.
+Memory transfer between CPU and GPU occurs on the PCIe bus and can be a bottleneck for the system.
+GPU memory requirements are minimal, the yolox small model (yolox_s) will consume less than 2 GB.
+Yolox will employ a large number of cuda cores, so more is better in this category.
+Ubutnu NVIDIA drivers will outperform those on other operating systems.

 * ### Camera Compliance With Standards